vdesabou/kafka-docker-playground-docs/docs/playground connector-plugin search-jar.md

 # playground connector-plugin search-jar

-☕ List jars for a connector plugin from confluent hub https://www.confluent.io/hub/ Search for specific class and display method signatures
+☕ List jars for a connector plugin from confluent hub https://www.confluent.io/hub/

+Downloads the plugin and lists the jars it ships.
+With --class it also
+finds which jar contains that class and prints its method signatures
+with javap.

+That answers the two questions a NoClassDefFoundError or a
+NoSuchMethodError raises: is the class actually shipped, and does the
+bundled version have the signature the code is calling.
+Run it again
+with another --connector-tag to see when a dependency changed.

 ## Usage